rjqocampo/tic-tac-toe/readme.md

 1. **Check Existing Issues:** Before reporting a bug, search the [issue tracker](https://github.com/rjqocampo/tic-tac-toe/issues) to see if someone else has already reported the same issue.
 If you find a similar report, you can add more information or subscribe to updates.
 2. **Create a New Issue:** If the issue hasn't been reported yet, go ahead and [create a new issue](https://github.com/rjqocampo/tic-tac-toe/issues/new).
 Try to provide the following information:
-   * A clear and descriptive title.
+   * A clear and descriptive title
-   * Details about the bug or issue you encountered.
+   * Details about the bug or issue you encountered
-   * Steps to reproduce the issue (if applicable).
+   * Steps to reproduce the issue (if applicable)
-   * Expected behavior and actual behavior.
+   * Expected behavior and actual behavior
-   * Any relevant screenshots or error messages.
+   * Any relevant screenshots or error messages

 3. **Labels and Tags:** Kindly use appropriate labels and tags to categorize the issue.
 This helps me prioritize and address it more efficiently.

 Thank you for your contributions and I appreciate all interests in making this project better for everyone.